whistlegraph/2022.aesthetic.computer/README.txt

   - [🟢] Serve a 404 page for anything else that breaks.
     - [] Right now it just crashes here: https://aesthetic.computer/okok
     - [] Right now it just is black here: https://aesthetic.computer/~niki/whatever
-  - [ ] Add support for custom / locally generated thumbnail overrides.
+  - [] Add support for custom / locally generated thumbnail overrides.
+    - [] Test override for some specific route... maybe blank?
     - [] Come up with cover image in Figma?
   - [x] Do the TOML routes actually matter?
 No.
   - [x] Get ~/niki/blank working again.